 If you have ever suffered a panic attack, you will know how unpleasant they can be.
 During an attack, you may feel extremely anxious, hot, wobbly, dizzy and light-headed, with palpitations (increased heart rate), heart pounding or missing a beat, breathlessness and possibly 'de-realisation', when everything seems unreal or you feel as if you are floating, or disconnected from reality.
 Your thoughts will probably race and you may also experience visual disturbance, when colours or shapes seem to change.
 Because the physical symptoms of a panic attack feel so strong, people commonly fear they are physically ill and end up in hospital, only to be told there is nothing physically wrong with them and it's 'only' anxiety.

-Cognitive therapy is proven to be extremely effective at treating panic attacks (and anxiety in general), so if you are having problems with panic you can call 07766 704210 or email email@example.com to book a session with me.
+Cognitive therapy is proven to be extremely effective at treating panic attacks (and anxiety in general), so if you are having problems with panic, email firstname.lastname@example.org to book a session with me.
 There are also some simple, effective techniques you can use to help yourself:

 1. Stay where you are.
 If you feel panic rising, don't try and rush somewhere safe.
 Just stay where you are until the panic subsides – it can be dangerous to try and drive, for example, during an attack.